-- Coordination of programs and ongoing services to enhance international students’ social lives, encourage their interaction with Americans, and promote ways for them to become involved and appreciated for their unique cultural perspectives
+- Coordination of programs and ongoing services to enhance international students’ social lives, encourage their interaction with Americans, promote ways for them to become involved and appreciated for their unique cultural perspectives.

 Summary of Special Immigration Regulations for Students in F-1 Visa Status

-- Report any change of local or foreign address to the U.S. government’s SEVIS (electronic information system) by editing addresses in university’s Online Services within 10 days of any move.
+- Report any change of local or foreign address to the U.S. government’s SEVIS (electronic information system) by editing addresses in TU’s Online Services within 10 days of any move.

 - Enroll at the school which issued the active SEVIS record Form I-20.